MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 #### Turn on Software Notifications
 This policy setting enables you to control whether users see detailed enhanced notification messages about featured software from the Microsoft Update service.
 Enhanced notification messages convey the value and promote the installation and use of optional software.
 This policy setting is intended for use in loosely managed environments in which you allow the end user access to the Microsoft Update service.

-if you are not using the Microsoft Update service, the "Software Notifications" policy setting has no effect.
+if you are not using the Microsoft Update service, the Software Notifications policy setting has no effect.

-if the "Configure Automatic Updates" policy setting is disabled or is not configured, the "Software Notifications" policy setting has no effect.
+if the Configure Automatic Updates policy setting is disabled or is not configured, the Software Notifications policy setting has no effect.

 |Supported on:|Excluding:|
 |---------|-------|